MicrosoftDocs/xamarin-docs/docs/android/user-interface/splash-screen.md

 ---
 title: "Splash Screen"
-description: "An Android app takes some time to to start up, especially when the app is first launched on a device.
+description: "An Android app takes some time to start up, especially when the app is first launched on a device.
 A splash screen may display start up progress to the user or to indicate branding." ms.prod: xamarin ms.assetid: 26480465-CE19-71CD-FC7D-69D0990D05DE ms.technology: xamarin-android